salmhassan/C-Project/README.md

 # C-Project

-Salman Hassan is here
+Salman Hassan
-This is Assignment 1
+This is Assignment 1 and i'm learning how to use GitHub